[?] Subscribe To This Site

 Moreover, mice exposed to the sight of a suffering cage mate were quicker to back away from an unpleasant heat source—suggesting that witnessing their companion’s discomfort made mice more sensitive to their own pain.

-And theory of mind is probably important in other ways.
+And some studies highlight connections between cognitive empathy and moral reasoning.
 For instance, Jean Decety and his colleagues have investigated how the brain distinguishes between the victims of accidents and victims of aggression.

 The neural basis of morality?

-To better understand how theory of mind contributes to the perception of “second hand” pain, Decety’s team showed kids two sets of images.
+Decety’s team showed kids two sets of images.
 One set depicted people experiencing painful accidents.
-The other set showed people who were being victimized by aggressors (Decety et al 2008a).
+The other set showed people who were being victimized by aggressors (Decety et al 2008).

 In both scenarios, functional magnetic resonance imaging (fMRI) revealed that merely looking at images activated brain regions associated with the first-hand experience of pain.